Looking to fund your plans for a home remodel or improvements? Discover your best options for a home remodel and improvement financing.

 - The total cost of your home renovation project

 If you need a major remodel and you don’t have cash on hand, it can be tempting to use loans and credit cards.
 But these ultimately add to your debt and your monthly expenses.

 As a homeowner, your equity gives you other options.

-Whether you want to expand your living space or make necessary repairs, EasyKnock’s sale leaseback options are designed to meet your specific needs.
-Our array of solutions all help you claim flexibility while freeing up cash for your home repairs and other financial goals.
+Whether you want to expand your living space or make necessary repairs, EasyKnock’s sale-leaseback options are designed to meet your specific needs without the need to move or take out loans.
+Our array of sale-leaseback solutions all help you claim flexibility while freeing up cash for your home repairs and other financial goals.

 To learn more about our programs for homeowners, reach out to EasyKnock today.

 Remodeling your home can be a great project that potentially increases your home value.
 However, financing these projects can be stressful.
 Explore all the options available to you and talk to a financial expert before settling on a path forward.
 Contact EasyKnock today if a sale-leaseback sounds like the right solution for you.